 How to get around Chinese cities

 Moving around Chinese cities is easy.
-You can choose the right transport depending on how far is your destination.
-If you know Chinese well you can download the APP Baidu DiTu (the equivalent of Google Maps) and you will be able to use public transportation easily.
-I use it often and it is really useful.
+You can choose the proper transport depending on how far your destination is.
+If you know Chinese well, you can download the APP Baidu Ditu (the equivalent of Google Maps), and you will be able to use public transportation easily.
+I use it often, and it is really useful.

-What to eat
+What to eat in China

-Talking about Chinese food it’s a bit challenging given the fact that China is as big as Europe, and this means a great variety of different dishes.
-Each province has its own typical cuisine.
-Another thing to keep in mind is that there are 56 officially recognized ethnic minorities and each of them has a characteristic dish.
-That said, there are things you’ll find almost everywhere like rice noodles, hotpot, fried rice, etc…
+Talking about Chinese food is challenging given that China is as big as Europe, which means a great variety of dishes.
+Each province has its typical cuisine.
+Another thing to keep in mind is that there are 56 officially recognized ethnic minorities, and each of them has a characteristic dish.
+That said, there are things you’ll find almost everywhere, like noodles, hotpot, fried rice, etc…

 How to use the Internet in China

-One important thing to keep in mind is that in China the Internet is censored.
+One important thing to remember is that the Internet is heavily censored in China.
 Few people ever speak about the real reasons behind this censorship.
-While on one hand it is clear and obvious that the government censures news that is not favorable to its political agenda, on the other hand it is increasingly evident that certain sites are being obscured to favor the Chinese counterpart.
+While on the one hand, it is clear that the government censures news that is not favorable to its political agenda, on the other hand, it is increasingly evident that specific sites are being obscured to favor the Chinese counterpart.
 It’s protectionism.

-If you’re wondering if it’s worth spending some money for a monthly subscription since there are several free VPNs, the answer is definitely yes.
-Trust me when I say that the free VPNs don’t work very well or they will slow down your connection a lot.
-In addition, maintaining a worldwide server structure has an enormous cost and it is not possible to offer a truly free VPN service.
-This means that somehow those companies have to monetize and often do so in nonlegal ways (read privacy infringement and malware).
-I use ExpressVPN.
+If you’re wondering if spending some money for a monthly subscription is worthwhile since there are several free VPNs, the answer is yes.
+Trust me when I say free VPNs don’t work well, and they will greatly slow your connection.
+In addition, maintaining a worldwide server structure is expensive, and offering a free VPN service is impossible.
+This means those companies somehow have to monetize and often do so in nonlegal ways (such as privacy infringement and malware).
+I use this VPN.

-Traveling to China: Guided Tour or DIY tourist?
+Traveling to China: Guided Tour or DIY Tourist?

 Is China a safe country?